 Although implementation of the various components will take place over the next two years, the inclusion of this language marks Congress’ concern about the impact of derisking on humanitarian aid and its willingness to tackle the problem.

 The banking language in the NDAA is drawn from similar language in the Senate’s ILLICIT CASH Act, introduced last year, and the House of Representatives’ COUNTER Act, which passed the full House a year ago.

-Section 6215(a) of the NDAA includes all of the Sense of Congress language drafted by C&SN.
+Section 6215(a) of the NDAA includes Sense of Congress language drafted by C&SN.
 That language stresses the impact of derisking on NPOs, that “providing vital humanitarian and development assistance and protecting the integrity of the international financial system are complementary goals,” and that “anti-money laundering, countering the financing of terrorism, and sanctions policies must ensure that the policies do not unduly hinder or delay legitimate access to the international financial system for underserved individuals, entities, and geographic areas.”
 The Sense of Congress language also notes that “incidental, inadvertent benefits that may indirectly benefit a designated group in the course of delivering life-saving aid to civilian populations are not the primary focus of Federal Government enforcement efforts.”

 Section 6215(c) includes a robust definition of derisking that emphasizes that banks are avoiding rather than managing risk: